-In addition to what is routinely done in care and treatment, we will be noting your baby's breathing more carefully at one hour of age regardless of whether your baby is in the delivery and obstetrics ward or in the neonatal ward.
+In addition to what is routinely done in care and treatment, we will be noting your baby's breathing more carefully, at one and six hours of age, regardless of whether your baby is in the delivery and obstetrics ward or in the neonatal ward.

-Those babies who have needed neonatal resuscitation and are included in the study will be followed up with the help of a questionnaire regarding the child's development that the parents will complete after 4 and 12 months.
+Those babies who have needed neonatal resuscitation and are included in the study will be followed up with the help of a questionnaire regarding the child's development that the parents will complete after one year.
 This is a follow-up beyond what is routine.
-The mother will receive questionnaires about breastfeeding and attachment.